DigitalFabricationLab-NYIT-SoAD/resources/ShopTools/README.md

-# ShopTools Tool Guide
+# Wood Shop

-All SoAD Students may use the shop after they have attended an orientation.
+**All SoAD Students may use the shop after they have attended an orientation and training.**

+Reminders:
-These can be scheduled by your professor in your first year  if you missed it, you can attend one of make up sessions.
+* These can be scheduled by your professor in your first year  if you missed it, you can attend a make up session.

-At the end of your orientation, you will receive a sticker which allows you to use the shop under supervision by shop staff.
+* At the end of your orientation, you will receive a sticker which allows you to use the shop under supervision by shop staff.

-You are expected to follow the below rules at all times, even after your orientation or you become comfortable with the tools.
+* You are expected to follow the below rules at all times, even after your orientation or you become comfortable with the tools.

 ## Quiz